COVID-19 Panama: Information for businesses

 > Suspension of evictions and freezing of rental fees regarding homes and real estate for commercial, educational, industrial, and professional use (during the state of emergency + 2 months) of those affected by the crisis.
 The freeze includes rent increases and penalties for unilateral contract termination and interest for late payment (Executive Decree 145 of 1 May 2020).

-> Temporary modification of the working day (Regulated by Executive Decree 71 of 13 March 2020).
-Possibilities for modification of fees (wages) and work week (part-time work).
+> Temporary modification of the working day & reduction of work and salary (until December 31) (Regulated by Executive Decree 71 of 13 March 2020).
+Possibilities for modification of fees (wages) and work week (part-time work) (Executive Decree 101 of July 13, 2020).

-> Suspension of employment contracts (Executive Decree 81, March 20, 2020 and extension with another 30-days via Executive Decree 97 (page 10), May 29 2020) based on force majeure and fortuitous event – needs authorization by Mitradel
+> Suspension of employment contracts (Executive Decree 81, March 20, 2020 and extension with another 30-days via Executive Decree 97 (page 10), May 29 2020) Through Law 157 of August 3, 2020 the extension of the suspension of employment contracts was approved until December 31, 2020.
+Based on force majeure and fortuitous event – needs monthly authorization by Mitradel

 > Small business taxpayers registered with AMPYME will enjoy 1 more year of exemption of income tax (if expired in 2019/2020) – announcement by the Ministry of Economy & Finance (MEF) 19 March 2020